CS207-group2/cs207-FinalProject/docs/README.md

 In cases where x is a scalar, we simply return the numpy equivalent (eg np.sin(x)).
 When x is dual, we manually set val and der of the dual object.
 We set the der by figuring out symbolically what the derivative should be (sin(x) should be cos(x)) and applying the chain rule (multiplying x.der to cos(x)).
 This way, our program can automatically apply the chain rule to our inputs and handle nested functions with ease.
 Again, like the scalar case, we use numpy to do the actual elemental calculations.

+### Optimizer Module
+#### Usage
+This optimizer module is a wrapper for pyautodiff with an API similar to sklearn for fitting dependent and independent variables in the data

+It leverages autodiff to calculate the gradients and performs gradient descent.
+It can take in a custom loss function, regularizer, and/or optimizer.

+#### Implementation

 # External Dependencies
 - numpy: to perform calculations on elemental functions such as sin and exponent